From alternative medicine to ancient rituals, pay a visit to one of these Balinese healers for mind, body and spiritual healing in Bali.

 Can anyone visit a Balinese healer?

-Yes, both locals and visitors can seek the guidance of a Balian for various concerns, from physical discomforts to spiritual guidance.
+Yes, both locals and tourists can seek the guidance of a Balian for various concerns, from physical discomforts to spiritual guidance.

 How do I find a reputable Balinese healer?

 Research and personal recommendations are key.
-Notable Balinese healers include Pak Sirkus, known for his work with bone-related issues, and establishments like Ubud Bodyworks Centre and Bali Chy Healing, backed by experts in traditional healing methods.
+Notable Balinese healers include Pak Sirkus, known for his work with bone-related issues, and establishments like Ubud Bodyworks Centre and Bali Chy Healing, helmed by experts in traditional healing.

 What should I expect during a healing session in Bali?

-Sessions vary but often involve diagnosis through physical examination or spiritual insight, followed by treatments like massage, herbal applications, or energy work.
+Healing sessions in Bali vary depending on the type of healer you see, but they often involve diagnosis through physical examination or spiritual insight, followed by treatments like massage, herbal applications, or energy work.

 Are there specific ailments that a Balian specialises in?